CGLemon/Sayuri/README.md

 * The NHWC format.
 * Bottleneck network, It may improve 30% speed without losing accuracy.

-KataGo also used the variant bottleneck and said it could significantly improve the performance.
+KataGo also proposed a variant bottleneck and said it could significantly improve the performance.
 This result shows the advance of these kinds of structure.
+However in my recent testing (March, 2023), bottleneck is not effective on the 10x128 network.
+Maybe it is not a good ideal if the network size is small?

 ## Features